Update: Change in kit contents (March 2015)

 What's going on?

-The BJCP has partnered with the Siebel Institute to provide commercial kits to BJCP exam prep classes.
-These are not custom kits, but the BJCP was involved with developing and testing the final product.
+The BJCP has partnered with the Siebel Institute to provide commercial kits to BJCP exam prep classes, and to subsidize kits for BJCP members.
+These are custom kits, built to BJCP CEP standards.
 The kits are described in full on the Siebel web site.

-One change from the prior program is that Siebel will handle order fulfilment for us.
-Individual orders are placed through the BJCP, which will then periodically collect them into groups and place batch orders with Siebel.
-This ensures that we will have fresh kits sent out, that we won't run out of inventory, and that we won't have to have volunteers handle product fulfillment.
-The new kits use liquid rather than powder, so they are easier to mix.
-The samples come in vials that can be resealed, so the samples can be used multiple times (with careful measuring).
+Siebel handles order fulfilment for us.
+Individual orders are placed through the BJCP.
+We then periodically collect them into groups and place batch orders with Siebel.
+This ensures that we will have fresh kits sent out, that we won't run out of inventory, and that we won't have to have volunteers handle product fulfilment.
+The kits use liquid rather than powder, so they are easier to mix.

 What's in the kit?